chnsz/hcbp-demo/docs/en-us/best-practices/apig/proxy_cache_plugin.md

-# Create proxy_cache Plugin
+# Create Proxy Cache Plugin

 ## Application Scenario

-The proxy_cache plugin of API Gateway is a plugin used to cache API response data, which can significantly improve API response speed and reduce the load on backend services.
-The proxy_cache plugin supports configuring cache keys, cache policies, TTL (Time To Live), and other parameters to help you achieve flexible API response cache management.
+The proxy cache plugin of API Gateway is a plugin used to cache API response data, which can significantly improve API response speed and reduce the load on backend services.
+The proxy cache plugin supports configuring cache keys, cache policies, TTL (Time To Live), and other parameters to help you achieve flexible API response cache management.
 By properly configuring cache policies, you can reduce the pressure of repeated requests on backend services and improve the overall system performance and availability.
-This best practice will introduce how to use Terraform to automatically create the proxy_cache plugin for API Gateway.
+This best practice will introduce how to use Terraform to automatically create the proxy cache plugin for API Gateway.

 ## Related Resources/Data Sources